jcoleman45/6300test/Project1/ProjectPlan.md

 The project involves development of a tool named "Average Sentence Length" for use by students in a university.
 Typically the students in the University write essays which have long and very wordy sentences.
 This tool would help the students improve their writing style by helping them count the average number of words in the sentences of their essays.

 The application will be a Java language based executable that can be run from the command prompt.
-The application will take an ASCII text file that contains the essay as input and will output the average number of words of all sentences within that file (for the essay).
+The application will take an ASCII text file that contains the essay as input, will parse all sentences of the essay and will output the average number of words considering all sentences.

 ##2 Process Description